Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 We all deserve clean water.

-Use Leave No Trace practices so the next backpacker coming down the trail has some, too.
+Use Leave No Trace practices so the next backpacker coming down the trail tomorrow or next year has some, too.

-Water is important to a high functioning hiker's body.
+Because water is important to a high functioning hiker's body, never deprive yourself of this vital fluid.

-Choose a primary method of water purification, and also carry a back up method.
+Once you choose a primary method of water purification, also carry a back up method.

 You might like to read these next